 I’m fortunate that I understand the body and know how to navigate around pain and spinal issues.
 In the end my best advice is to tell you it’s a process.
 And be consider the following:

 -Get an x-ray first and have someone knowledgeable explain it to you..
 Manipulating the spine without knowing what is going on underneath the hood is not the best use of our time or money.

--Find yoga pilates and fitness professionals who truly understand the body.
-If they have worked through injuries themselves then even better.
+-Find yoga, Pilates and fitness professionals who truly understand the body and if they have worked through injuries themselves, then even better.